J-gonz-alt-3/First_React_WebApp/README.md

 # Work in Progress

-Currently still in the early part of this project, however I wanted to upload what I had done thus far to show competency using React JS.
+3/4 completed project, however I wanted to upload what I had completed thus far to show competency using React JS to create this Responsive WebApp!

-Most of the important/relevant code is in the src folder (if you are interested).
+Most of the important/relevant code is in the src folder.

+Webpage components are broken down into sections within the "components" and "containers" sub folders.

+For an overall webpage structure, you can see this within the App.js file within my src folder.

+# Project Goal

+Practice Structure my Webpage within React in such a way that it simplifies my life as far as development goes.

+Also good practice with CSS!

 Will be working on this daily until finished!